Short Answer: Bigleaf hydrangeas wilt because their stomata don't close when under heat stress. It is probably not dying, but read on to make sure.

 - You purchased a hydrangea that was grown in shade, but you're giving it more sunlight - slowly acclimate it to morning sun by putting it in full sun for increasingly longer durations (start at an hour) or install temporary shade by using an umbrella or something portable.
 Scroll down to the temporary shade section of our blog Let's Talk About Shade Gardening.

 - Your hydrangea isn't wilting, but there's something else going grown . . . it's turning brown.
 That's sunburn!
-(I threw you a curve ball with that one.)
 If it's getting sunburn, move it into more shade.
 Yes, sunburn can happen even if the hydrangea isn't wilting.
 Also, sunburn is most likely to happen around high noon or in the afternoon.

-If you're practicing good Hydrangea horticulture according to the prescription above, your hydrangeas will be fine come the evening.
-They are tougher than they seem when they're acting out with the wilting drama.
+If you're practicing good Hydrangea horticulture according to the prescription, your hydrangeas will be fine come the evening.
+They are tougher than they seem when they're acting out by wilting.

 Hillary & Mike